HegemanLab/galaxy-tardis/tardis-intro.md

 - The scripts use configuration files produced by `setup_env.*` [as described below](#restore_example---configuration-settings).
 - These scripts were developed assuming access to Docker through [Usernetes](https://github.com/rootless-containers/usernetes).
     - [Setup of Usernetes](#setting-up-usernetes) is described below.
+    - It is likely that the `restore_example` could be adapted to work with other Docker-based Galaxies that are not running under Usernetes.

 ---
 name: restore_examplecompose_startsh---start-galaxy